jjshaws/site/content/photography/_index.md

 ---
 I like to carry my camera with me for the moments when I witness something amazing.
 I'm uploading these in case you might find some interest in them as I do.

-If you're interested in prints, canvases or a photographer, feel free to send me an email at jamesshaw0@protonmail.com\
+If you're in need of prints or a photographer, feel free to send me an email\
 {{< load-photoswipe >}}
 <!--
 ### [Surma River Workers](/photography/surmariverlabourers)